 The Middle Tennessee Writing Project serves the greater Middle Tennessee region as one of more than 200 networked sites that form the National Writing Project, a professional development effort for teachers of kindergarten through college-aged students.

-The MTWP focuses on improving writing instruction, helping teachers use writing as an effective teaching strategy in other areas, and developing teacher leadership to reform and improve education.
+The project works to improve writing instruction, help teachers use writing as an effective teaching strategy in other areas, and develop teacher leadership to reform and improve education.

 — Gina E. Fann (email@example.com)